-Figure 11.
-Alberto T. Estévez, Consulting room, Barcelona, 2008-09: panels manufactured using a CNC milling machine.
+Figure 11: Alberto T. Estévez, Consulting room, Barcelona, 2008-09: panels manufactured using the CNC milling machine of the Digital Architecture Laboratory of the Research Group.

 In the process of developing this product line, domes were manufactured, as in the pavilion also presented here (Figure 12).
 In this case, the modelling, parametric and scripting software continued to be used in addition to a computer numerical control (CNC) milling machine.